redwoodjs/redwood/docs/docs/typescript/introduction.md

 description: Redwood comes with full TypeScript support
 ---

-# TypeScript
+# TypeScript in Redwood

 Redwood comes with full TypeScript support, and you don't have to give up any of the conveniences that Redwood offers to enjoy all the benefits of a type-safe codebase.

 ## Starting a Redwood Project in TypeScript

-You can use the `--typescript` option on `yarn create redwood-app` to use TypeScript from the get-go:
+You can use the `--typescript` option on `yarn create redwood-app` to use TypeScript from the start:

 ```
 yarn create redwood-app my-redwood-app --typescript